esgarlock/portfolio/content/_index.md

 ![index_icon](images/index_icon.png)

-I am a Research Librarian at the University of Ottawa, primarily supporting health sciences and STEM subjects.
+I am a Research Librarian at the University of Ottawa, primarily supporting health sciences and medicine.
 Click the links below to learn more about my:

 [Professional Experience](cv#professional-experience)